Jordan Vineyard & Winery

 - Chardonnay follows a Burgundian style with emphasis on balance and elegance

-- Ranked #1 on Wine and Spirits Restaurant Poll multiple times
+- Ranked number one on the Wine and Spirits Restaurant Poll multiple times

-- Rob Davis served 43 consecutive vintages before Maggie Kruse took over in 2019
+- Rob Davis served 43 consecutive vintages from the 1976 debut before Maggie Kruse took over in 2019

 Have a bottle from this producer?